SoftBank FOTA sample

 Deploy an nRF Cloud FOTA.

-In the shell observe the next fota check.
+In the shell, observe when the next FOTA check is.
 For example:

 <inf> sb_fota: Next update check in 14 days, 09:20:10